qforestlab/rayextract-manual/README.md

 4. `trees_QSM_files`: *treefiles* (=QSMs) outputted by `rayextract trees`
 5. `trees_segmented_files`: segmented tree point clouds outputted by `rayextract trees`

-> :important: Since `rayextract trees` is made to operate on forest plot point clouds, it is possible that when running it on a single tree point cloud it can segment it into multiple instances.
+**Important:** Since `rayextract trees` is made to operate on forest plot point clouds, it is possible that when running it on a single tree point cloud it can segment it into multiple instances.
 At the moment, there is unfortunatelly no option to let rayextract know that you're inputting a single tree.
 You should therefore check in the output that there is only a single line in the *_trees.txt* or that there is only a single color in the *_segmented.ply* files.

->
-> Cases where rayextract may segment your individual tree point cloud into multiple instances:
+Cases where rayextract may segment your individual tree point cloud into multiple instances:
-> - Stem base points are noisy: the extracted terrain mesh may be very steep and large, hence reaching higher branches.
+- Stem base points are noisy: the extracted terrain mesh may be very steep and large, hence extending to higher branches.
 Potential fix: (1) manually clean your base stem points, (2) use a plot level terrain mesh if available, (3) change the `--gradient` parameter in `rayextract terrain` to a lower value.
-> - Low hanging branches: these may be detected as seed points to build seperate trees.
+- Low hanging branches: these may be detected as seed points to build seperate trees.
 Potential fix: (1) partially remove these low branches (e.g. in CloudCompare), or (2) crop the terrain mesh to only cover the main stem.

 ### Virtual forest reconstruction